RashidGhafoor/ai-table-tennis-coach/SETUP.md

 # Setup Guide

 This guide walks through the local-first workflow required for submission.
-Kaggle notebook instructions remain available at the end for reference.

 ---